Germoe/hit-predictor/project_report.md

 - Feedback for Songwriters in their daily work

 **Radio Stations**
-Programming of radio stations is increasingly important, especially with the rise of streaming services taking up more and more market share (source).
-Most of us have experienced a radio station not playing a song we like, followed by the immediate reaction to switch to a different station (source).
-For these linear mediums it is therefore important to consistently Hit your taste profile (source).
+Programming of radio stations is increasingly important, especially with the rise of streaming services taking up more and more market share.
+Most of us have experienced a radio station not playing a song we like, followed by the immediate reaction to switch to a different station.
+For linear media, such as radio stations, it is therefore important to consistently Hit your taste profile.
 Hit song prediction can help with this issue.

-Programming of Radio stations or Playlists on Streaming services are often history-focused, whether that is by choosing only songs from the Top 40 or artists that have already gained popularity in the past and sticking to their portfolio (source).
+Programming of radio stations is often history-focused, whether that is by choosing only songs from the Top 40 or artists that have already gained popularity in the past and sticking to their portfolio.
 A Hit Song predictor would allow radio stations to reduce the quantity of songs that fall into the realm of possibilities without having to stick to established artists or other suboptimal guidelines.
 This would allow for more time in creating valuable programming.

-Several additional use cases in the streaming market, for brick-and-mortar stores etc. can be thought of that I won't go into further detail with.
+There are likely several additional use cases in the streaming market, for brick-and-mortar stores etc. that can be thought of.

 # 3. The Data

 The data used in this project was acquired from two sources: Billboard.com and the Spotify API

 The Billboard Hot 100 goes back to 1958 and was the main source to identify 'popular' tracks.
-It is commonly used in scientific studies and for the music industry to gauge the commercial success and popularity of a song.
+It is commonly used in scientific studies and a common indicator of success for the music industry.

 The data was acquired from the site running a script that requested and parsed the weekly lists.
 The first time the Hot 100 were released was on August 4th, 1958 and the last date included in this analysis is April 8th, 2019.
 The data includes Title, Artist, Position/Rank on the Hot 100 and Date of the Positioning on the Hot 100.

-The Spotify API was used for two purposes to enrich the Hot 100 data with more audio features using the [Audio Features endpoint](https://developer.spotify.com/documentation/web-api/reference/tracks/get-several-audio-features/) and to create a balanced data set of songs that were released at the time of the Hot 100 songs but DIDN'T make it onto the chart.
+The Spotify API was used for two purposes to enrich the Hot 100 data with more audio features using the [Audio Features endpoint](https://developer.spotify.com/documentation/web-api/reference/tracks/get-several-audio-features/) and to create a balanced data set of songs that were released at the time of the Hot 100 songs but _didn't_ make it onto the chart.

 The following files were used in the project: